Barracuda10/GTANoRandoms/README.md

   <li>Enable it will block anyone from joining the session and disconnect anyone joined.
 No one can join while this is enabled.</li>
 </ul>
 <br>
-This tool only work while system firewall is enabled.
 <details>
-  <summary>See how to enable system firewall.</summary>
+  <summary>This tool only work while system firewall is enabled.
+See how to enable system firewall [Click to expand].</summary>
   <ul>
     <li>Choose Open Firewall Settings.<br>
       <img src="https://raw.githubusercontent.com/Barracuda10/others/master/MatchmakingSwitch/matchmakingswitch_help_3.png" width=252 height=193>